The Fine Print

 Novalda Coaching and Consulting Inc. is located on the traditional territories of the people of the Treaty 7 region in Southern Alberta, which includes the Blackfoot Confederacy (comprising the Siksika, Piikani, and Kainai First Nations), the Tsuut’ina First Nation, and the Stoney Nakoda (including the Chiniki, Bearspaw, and Wesley First Nations).
 This land is also home to Northwest Métis and Métis Nation of Alberta, Region 3.
 We acknowledge the traditional caregivers of the land and the importance of a commitment to continued decolonization of our work.

-We request that the associate is aware of the land on which they work and acknowledges the land on which they and their supervisors are practicing on, and design how that is to be acknowledged in the system going forward.
+We request that program leads and staff be aware of the land on which they work and acknowledges the land on which they and their clients are practicing, and design how that is to be acknowledged in the system going forward.

 Novalda reviews hiring and termination patterns to make sure a diverse pool of program personnel are hired.
 Novalda strives to use inclusive language in their materials and to ensure the company’s practices are inclusive.